AccuRanker Review – Best Keyword Position Tracker?

 #1- Not a free tool- AcuuRanker at this price is a steal, but still- free is free.

 #2- Can be addictive.
-This is more how you behave than what the tool does.
+This is more about how you behave than what the tool does.
 But if you’re checking it every hour to see how you fare in Google and Bing.
-Whether there has been any change, then you need to reconsider your business priorities.
+If there has been any change, then you need to reconsider your business priorities.

 #3- AccuRanker is somewhat superfluous.